databrickslabs/dbldatagen/docs/source/options_and_features.rst

 For random columns, the `randomSeedMethod` and the `randomSeed` method determine how the random root value is generated.

 When the `randomSeedMethod` attribute value is `fixed`, it will be generated using a random number generator with a designated `randomSeed` unless the `randomSeed` value is -1.
-When the `randomSeed` value is -1, then the generated values will be generated without a fixed random seed, so data will be different from run to run.

 If the `randomSeedMethod` value is `hash_fieldname`, the random seed for each column is computed using a hash function over the field name.